open-cogsci/osdoc/content/pages/tutorials/beginner-sigmund.md

 <div class='info-box' markdown='1'>

-__Choose an AI model that works for you!__
+**🤖 Choose an AI model that works for you!**

-Sigmund is not itself an AI model.
-Rather, it is an chatbot that is built on top of an AI model.
-And you can choose which AI model should be used.
-In the browser interface of Sigmund, you can select a range of AI models.
-This tutorial was tested with Claude 4.5 Sonnet and GPT-5 for conversations.

-You can experiment with different models to see which works best for you.
-Consider that problem-solving models are slow, environmentally unfriendly, and provide only neglibable improvements on most tasks.
+Sigmund isn't a single AI.
+It's a chatbot that can use different AI models.
+On [sigmundai.eu](https://sigmundai.eu), you can select from various models.

+This tutorial was tested with **Claude Sonnet 4.5** and **GPT-5**, both in conversation mode.

+Tips:

+- Different models have different strengths.
+Experiment to find your favorite.
+- Problem-solving models are slower and not always better for simple tasks.

 </div>

-## Step 4: Add images and sound files to the file pool
+## Step 4: Add images and sounds to the file pool

-For our stimuli, we will use images from file.
-In addition, we will play a sound if the participant makes an error.
-For this we need a sound file.
+We need some files for our stimuli:

+- Images of a face looking neutral, left, and right
+- A sound to play when participants make an error

-Download the required files and add them to the file pool (Sigmund cannot do this):
+Sigmund can't download files for you, so you'll have to do this part manually.
+Download the files below and drag them into your file pool:

 - [gaze_neutral.png](/img/beginner-tutorial/gaze_neutral.png)
 - [gaze_left.png](/img/beginner-tutorial/gaze_left.png)
 - [gaze_right.png](/img/beginner-tutorial/gaze_right.png)
 - [incorrect.ogg](/img/beginner-tutorial/incorrect.ogg)

-Your file pool now looks like %FigStep4.
-Remember to save your experiment regularly.
+file pool should look like %FigStep4.

 %--
 figure: